elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20230720.md

 - What are the criteria for inclusion of features?
 - Need to very explicitly know what we are including
 - Very important we know specific configuration, modules, etc.
+- Features have been classified
+  - Support for safety
+  - The rest
+  - Methods of including mixed-criticality is different between aerospace and automotive

 ## Features identification